-The following are examples of the types of cases General Clinic students litigate.
+The following are examples of the types of cases Civil-Criminal Litigation Clinic students litigate.

 It took nine years and three trips to the Sixth Circuit U.S. Court of Appeals, but clinic students stopped the deportation of a mentally retarded man who had come to the United States with his family at age 14 and lived here for 33 years.
 Nearly 40 students worked on the case in the Immigration Court, the Board of Immigration Appeals, the Federal District Court in Detroit, and the Sixth Circuit in Cincinnati.
 At the final hearing, the immigration judge granted a waiver of deportation, restoring the client's permanent resident status.
 Students are now helping the client gain U.S. citizenship.

 Prof. Kim Thomas

 Peter Thomason is no ordinary farmer.
 As part of the growing national movement to find a more environmentally friendly and sustainable way of life, Thomason began raising goats and chickens on his 1/10th-acre lot in downtown Ypsilanti, Michigan.
 He did this to bring attention to the movement and as a challenge to a city ordinance that prohibited such activities.
 Students litigated issues of first impression through the trial and appellate process while Thomason and others continued to press the city to permit urban farming.
 Using the leverage of the lawsuit and public support for Thomason's activities, the city ultimately changed its ordinance permitting residents to raise chickens and bees within city limits.
 Thomason aptly noted that "the case helped generate support for, and raise awareness of, urban agriculture while, at the same time, giving students a tremendous learning opportunity serving the behind-the-scenes needs of a significant social movement."